 What I love about the hellebore here is that it gets darker and “moodier” as it ages.
 A friend gave me this little beauty and it sits right outside my back door.

 And, I cannot resist falling in love with my pink bleeding hearts.
 This one outside my back door is always ahead of the one planted in a lush corner of the Secret Garden.

-My garden friend saw this redbud at a garden center, borrowed a truck, and now I have a lovely redbud that will give my hydrangeas some desperately needed shade.
+My garden friend saw a redbud at a garden center so he borrowed a truck, and I now have a lovely redbud that will give my hydrangeas some desperately needed shade.
 Someday.